highfidelity/hifi-content/usefulUtilities/marketplaceItemAdvertiser/README.md

 # Marketplace Item Advertiser
-When this script is attached to an entity as an entity script, the entity serves as an "Marketplace Item Advertiser".
+When this script is attached to an entity as an entity script, the entity serves as a "Marketplace Item Advertiser".

 ## Features
-- When a user clicks on the entity that is running this script, the user will be presented with the Marketplace Checkout page associated with the Marketplace Item ID that is referenced in the `userData` of that entity.
+- When a user clicks with their mouse or uses the red hand controller laser on the entity that is running this script, the user will be presented with the Marketplace Checkout page associated with the Marketplace Item ID that is referenced in the `userData` of that entity.

 ## Setup
 1. Add an entity to your domain.